 This summer has seen ESPN elevate its broadcasting style, camera work and commentary during the MLS is Back Tournament as well as with Serie A and the FA Cup.
 The network will also begin broadcasting the Bundesliga next season.
 With CBS’ addition to the soccer broadcasting landscape, NBC seems the most on the back foot, outside of FOX who honestly appear to have mailed it in on this sport recently.

-The NBC approach to covering the Premier League was unlike anything we had seen on US TV in 2013, but in 2020, ESPN and now CBS are offering features and commentary levels both in studio and with match commentary that NBC isn’t.
+NBC brought a new style of soccer coverage via the Premier League in 2013.
+Yet, currently, ESPN and now CBS offer features and commentary both in studio and with matches that NBC lacks.

 How NBC responds with two years remaining on its current Premier League deal will be of great interest.